 Multiply the original length by 3 for the larger length: 3 x 4cm = 12cm

 A rectangle has a length of 4cm and a height of 2cm.
 A second rectangle has a length of 2cm and a height of 1cm.
 What is the scale factor of the second rectangle compared to the first?

 Divide the second rectangle length by the first rectangle length

 = 2 ÷ 4

-The second rectangle will be smaller, therefore the scale factor will be less than 1.
+The second rectangle is smaller, so the scale factor will be less than 1.